Skip to content

 make start

-You can submit a workflow for testing using kubectl:
+You can submit a workflow for testing using kubectl (the cluster's current namespace is argo):

 kubectl create -f examples/hello-world.yaml